-The Inclusion Manager has a responsibility to SEND students and should:
+The Hub Managers have a responsibility to SEND students who access the Hub/Isolation and should:

-- Monitor the use of Inclusion for students on the SEND register and work with DoYs, PMs and the SENDCo to help students to establish strategies for succeeding. - Attend Inclusive Practices meetings and provide regular data updates regarding the use of Inclusion by SEND students.
+- Monitor the use of Hub/Isolation for students on the SEND register and work with DoYs, PMs and the SENDCo to help students to establish strategies for succeeding. - Attend Inclusive Practices meetings and provide regular data updates regarding the use of Isolation/Hub. - Ensure that students are completing the work and that all work is returned back to the relevant class teacher. - Attend meetings alongside the SENDCo for students who they support within the Hub. - To update Hub Contracts 1⁄2 termly ensuring that students working in the Hub at SMART targets aimed at reintegration back into mainstream.